 Types of Looms

-The backstrap loom is a simple loom developed by ancient civilizations and it's still used in many countries today.
+The backstrap loom is a simple loom developed by ancient civilizations and still used in many countries today.
 The warp is tied around a stationary object on one end and to the weaver at the other.
 The weight of the weaver keeps the warp taut.
 A skilled weaver can produce beautiful and complex patterns using a backstrap loom.

 Tapestry looms include the simplest of looms, the frame loom.
 Frame looms do not have any ability to create a shed, and a tapestry you create on a frame loom is constrained to the size of the frame.
-Some larger types of tapestry looms hold longer warps and offer methods of creating a shed.
+Other types of tapestry looms hold longer warps and offer methods of creating a shed.

 Inkle looms are used to weave narrow strips of fabric such as straps and belts.
 They are portable and while they are a great beginner’s loom, experienced weavers also use them to create complex patterns.
 The bands can serve as purse straps, dog collars, leashes, and many other items.

 A rigid-heddle loom is a good beginner’s loom.
 It also offers a lot in terms of patterning to an experienced weaver through hand manipulation of the warp and weft.
-With one rigid heddle, the can be used for two-shaft weaving using yarns that are generally thicker than those used by shaft looms.
+With one rigid heddle, they can be used for two-shaft weaving using yarns that are generally thicker than those used by multi-shaft looms.
 By adding another heddle, the weaver can use thinner yarns and weave more intricate patterns using pick-up sticks and hand manipulation techniques.
 Rigid-heddle looms are portable.
 They can be used with or without a stand.

-Table looms are smaller and more portable than floor looms, but more complex than the other small looms in this list.
+Table looms are smaller and more portable than floor looms but more complex than the other small looms in this list.
 They are made to be used on top of a table or on a stand.
-While you can get table loom that has more than 8 shafts, the most common types have either 4 or 8.
+While you can get a table loom that has more than 8 shafts, the most common types have either 4 or 8.

 What to Consider When Shopping for a Loom